gaelicpommes/KrigMap-Pro/Guide.md

 ## Introduction

-Welcome to our geostatistical analysis application!
+Welcome to KrigMapPro !
 Designed with user experience in focus, this tool integrates the PyQt5 framework to offer an intuitive environment for managing and analyzing spatial data.
 Here's a quick guide on how to get started and make the most of the application's features.

 ## Getting Started